denten-books/plain-text/3-format.md

 ## Kernel or Shell

-The above notes on Plato and Hegel are not meant to present a definitive history of formalism in Western aesthetics.
-Rather, they point to series of related folds and creases in that tradition, appearing around the concept of form with some regularity.
+The above notes on Plato and Hegel point to series of related folds and creases in the formalist tradition.
 W.K.
 Wimsatt once observed that literary theorists often persist in making statements that understand a work of literary art to be, in a peculiar way, "a very individual thing or a very universal thing or both" [@wimsatt_structure_1947, 262].
 A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the contemplation of the outward, affective, palpable elements of the text.
 The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realizations" of literature [@wimsatt_structure_1947, 280].
 Understood as an end product of a living ideal or formula, the analysis of literature seeks to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

-The dual motion of literary criticism at once towards the extrinsic shape and intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of the 20th century.
-The influential series of "OPOYAZ" publications, appearing between 1916 and 1920, gave voice to a collective of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
-Collectively, the volumes strike out in two distinct, but complementary directions.
+The dual motion of literary criticism, at once towards the extrinsic shape and intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of early twentieth century Russian formalism.
+The influential series of "OPOYAZ" publications gave voice to a collective of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson.
+The group struck out in two distinct, but complementary directions.

-Several essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
-Brik writes: "I believe that elements of symbolic and sonic [*zvukovoi*] art exist simultaneously, and that every given piece of [poetic] work comprises an equilibrium of these two heterogeneous poetic impulses" [@shklovksy_sborniki_1917, 25].
-Of the sixteen or so unique essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" [*zvuk*], or some variation thereof, in the title, in combinations like "sound image," "sound gesture," and "sound repetition."
-To this cluster of essays we may attribute the Russian formalist concern with *zaum*---literally, beyond sense, or beyonsense--- trans-rational, nonsensical sounds that nevertheless elicit an affective, lived response, giving voice to ideas that are difficult to explain rationally [@khlebnivkov_collected_1987, 179; @khlebnikov_king_1990, 151;
+Several essays by Brik, Shklovsky, Yakubinski, and others contraposed "sound" [*zvuk*] to "symbol" [*obraz*].
+Brik wrote: "I believe that elements of symbolic and sonic [*zvukovoi*] art exist simultaneously, and that every given piece of [poetic] work comprises an equilibrium of these two heterogeneous poetic impulses" [@shklovksy_sborniki_1917, 25].
+Of the sixteen or so unique essays that appeared in the three collected volumes, thirteen contain the word "sound" [*zvuk*], or some variation thereof, in the title, in combinations like "sound image," "sound gesture," and "sound repetition."
+To this cluster of essays we may attribute the Russian formalist concern with *zaum*---literally, beyond sense or *beyonsense*---trans-rational, nonsensical sounds that nevertheless elicit an affective, lived response, giving voice to ideas that are difficult to explain rationally [@khlebnivkov_collected_1987, 179; @khlebnikov_king_1990, 151; @labelle_lexicon_2014, 63].
-@labelle_lexicon_2014, 63].

-Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, sensually and affectively.
-Khlebnikov writes that "mystical incantation and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
-Shklovsky similarly defines *zaum* as "without words but with sound," appealing to the senses rather than the intellect.
-He
+Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoked affect through external shape, sensually and affectively.
+Khlebnikov wrote that "mystical incantation and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
+Shklovsky similarly defined *zaum* as "without words but with sound," appealing to the senses rather than the intellect.
-writes:
+"Thought and speech," he wrote:

-> Thought and speech cannot keep up with inspired experience, and for this reason artists are free to express themselves not only in language of common understanding, but also in private language---language that has no settled sense [...]
-Lilacs are beautiful, but how deformed [*bezobrazno*] the word "lilac," plundered and exhausted.
-This is why I call a lilac "uao," restoring its primal clarity [@shklovksy_poetika_1919, 13].
+> cannot keep up with inspired experience, and for this reason artists are >
+> free to express themselves not only in language of common understanding, but
+> also in private language---language that has no settled sense [...]
+Lilacs
+> are beautiful, but how deformed [*bezobrazno*] the word "lilac," plundered
+> and exhausted.
+This is why I call a lilac "uao," restoring its primal
+> clarity [@shklovksy_poetika_1919, 13].

 The word *bezobrazno*, in the meaning of hideous or deformed, literally translates as "without an image."
-The word "lilacs" has lost its verbal, linguistic shape, the author implies.
-Formalism of the outward kind thus aims to restore the sensation of an image, returning form, in the sense of a shape, to habituated content.
-Formal techniques like chanting or neologism help revitalize the external sound image.
+The word "lilacs" has lost its verbal, linguistic shape, the author implied.
+Formalism of the outward kind thus aimed to restore the sensation of an image, returning form, in the sense of a shape, to habituated content.
+Formal techniques like chanting or neologism helped revitalize the external sound image.
 The word loses its sense through repetition, while gaining a distinct physical sound signature, which goes unnoticed in everyday use.

-Three of the sixteen essays in the seminal volumes I have discussed above strike in another direction, away from shape and towards formula.
-Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," constitute a cluster of essays that deal with narrative structure rather than phonetic image.[^ln3-propp] All three authors cite a common source of influence for this direction of research: namely, the work of Alexander Veselovsky, the 19th century Russian historian of literature and founder of the comparative method in that tradition.
-Veselovsky, a scholar of the generation previous to the formalists, did not attain the renown enjoyed by his pupils in the West.
+Three of the sixteen essays these volumes struck in another direction, away from shape and towards formula.
+Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," dealt with narrative structure rather than phonetic image.[^ln3-propp] All three authors cited a common source of influence for this direction of research, the work of Alexander Veselovsky, a nineteenth century Russian historian of literature who did not attain the renown enjoyed by his pupils in the West.
 An early pioneer of comparative literature, he advocated philology as a "historical" and "genetic" study of "poetic consciousness and its forms."
-Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses the word "form" in the sense of the "formula," and not at all in the sense of "shape" or "sound."
-In this, he imagines a rather Hegelian model of literary evolution, which proceeds through the development of universal constants, narrative plot sequences for example, which further influence the development of literary particulars.
-Veselovsky calls these genetic constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].
-He writes:
+Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always used the word "form" in the sense of "formula," and not at all in the sense of "shape" or "sound."
+In this, he imagined a rather Hegelian model of literary evolution, which proceeds through the development of universal constants and narrative plot sequences, which further influence the development of literary particulars.
+Veselovsky called these genetic constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].

 > Somewhere, someone gave these plots [*siuzhety*] an apt expression, a
 > formula, elastic enough to fit, if not new content, then new interpretations